mertcancoskuner/aws-asset-discovery/README.md

 ## aws-asset-discovery
-Code snippet to discover all AWS instances and their security groups in all regions.
+Code snippet to discover all EC2 instances and their security groups in all regions.

 ### Dependencies